© demetrios vakras

 with seven heads and ten horns and

-seven crowns on his heads
+seven crowns on his heads.
+His tail

 swept a third of the stars out of the